FAQs

 The timing of the posting of payments to accounts depends on the method of payment.
 We urge residents to take processing times into account when making payments.

-• Payment through Pacific Western Bank - If you make a payment online through Pacific Western Bank via a bank account, your bank will cut an actual paper check and then mail it to the dropbox in Atlanta for processing.
+• Payment through Alliance Association Bank (AAB) - If you make a payment online through AAB via a bank account, your bank will cut an actual paper check and then mail it to the dropbox in Las Vegas for processing.
 Please allow up to a week for the check to arrive and another few days for processing.
 This is the same even if payments are set up to automatically be pulled.

 • Payment by check mailed to dropbox - There will still be up to a week for the check to arrive at the bank and then it will be processed within a couple of days.